Quarterly Survey of Financial Statements (QSFS)

 Series containing no significant seasonality have not been seasonally adjusted.
 In these cases, the unadjusted series are used in the place of seasonally adjusted data.

 Sample surveys are designed to provide the highest sampling efficiency (the smallest sample that will produce a sampling error of a given size).
 This optimization is usually performed for only a few variables, limited by the data items that are available at the time of sample design and selection, the resources available, and the complexity introduced by trying to optimize for many variables at one time.
 The sample used for these statistics was designed to produce a reasonable level of accuracy for assets and revenue by industry group.
 Consequently, other items in the aggregated financial statements may be less accurately estimated.

-Quarterly financial statistics for the first quarter 2010 forward are based on the 2012 North American Industry Classification System (NAICS).
-For the period prior to the first quarter 2010, the financial statistics are based on the 2007 NAICS.
+Quarterly financial statistics for the first quarter 2023 forward are based on the 2022 North American Industry Classification System (NAICS).